Exercise Professionals

 NREP registered exercise professionals are certified to plan and deliver safe and effective exercise programs.
 They may work independently or as part of a team and possess the knowledge and skills to support a range of clients achieve their health and fitness goals.
 They are a key driving force behind ensuring positive health and wellness outcomes for Singaporeans by providing expertise, knowledge and structured support.
 NREP registered exercise professionals are equipped with the domain knowledge to lead a broad range of fitness activities including group fitness training and/or personal fitness training using varied pieces of equipment and choreographed movements where relevant.

-NREP-registered exercise professionals possess a valid Standard First Aid (CPR + AED) certification, valid fitness or exercise certification(s), Safe Sport certification, and are committed to adhere to the Exercise Professionals’ Code of Ethics.
-In a later Phase, SportSG will be instituting an accreditation framework.
-More details of this accreditation framework will be announce in due time.
+NREP-registered exercise professionals possess a valid Standard First Aid (CPR + AED) certification, relevant fitness or exercise certification(s), Safe Sport certification, and are committed to adhering to the Exercise Professionals’ Code of Ethics.
+From April 2026, a Basic Exercise Science (BES) certification or its equivalent will be required, and from January 2028, a Continuous Education (CE) framework will be implemented to support ongoing professional development.

 Phases of the NREP